garo/orbitcontrol/README.md

 orbitcontrol
 ============

-Orbit Control is a toolset to run containers in distributed set of machines.
+Orbit Control is a toolset to run containers in distributed set of machines, dynamically configure haproxies and run health checks for services.

 Features
 ========